Askannz/msi-perkeyrgb/README.md

 This progam allows to control the SteelSeries per-key RGB keyboard backlighting on MSI laptops such as the GE63VR.
 It *will not work* on models with region-based backlighting (such as GE62VR and others).
 For those you should use tools like [MSIKLM](https://github.com/Gibtnix/MSIKLM).

+This fork is a test version that has been partially rewritten to support the Effects protocol.

 This is an unofficial tool, I am not affiliated to MSI nor SteelSeries in any way.